ChunWeiMo/1510_term_project/README.md

 | **DEF** | 5            | 0          | 1           |
 | **SPD** | 0            | 6          | 4           |

+### Special Skills
+1. Cerberus: Attacks 3 times in a row.
+2. Oberon: Summons a High Pixie to heal his wounds every 3 turns.
+3. Dracula: Each turn, cures his own HP equal to the amount of damage dealt to the player.
 >Level 3 Final Boss

 |         | **Evil Dragon** |